thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/4-Deploy-App-AKS/README.md

 # Deploy sample Application to AKS Cluster

-This lab is to deploy the sample Application to AKS cluster
+## 🚀 Lab Objective

-The purpose of this lab is to deploy the sample Application to AKS cluster.
+Deploy the sample application to your Azure Kubernetes Service (AKS) cluster.

-In this lab, you will:
+### Lab Overview
+You will:
 - Update terraform with AKS ACR role assignment
 - Deploy Application Insights using terraform
 - Deploy Azure Key Vault using Terraform